ICON: Implicit Clothed humans Obtained from Normals: Conclusion

 \section{Conclusion}

-We have presented \modelname, which robustly recovers a \threeD mesh of a clothed person from a single image with performance that exceeds prior art.
-There are two keys: (1) regularizing the solution with a 3D body model while optimizing that body model iteratively, and (2) using local features that do not capture spurious correlations with global pose.
-Thorough ablation studies validate the modeling choices.
-The quality of the results are sufficient to train a 3D neural avatar from a sequence of monocular images.
+We have presented \modelname, which robustly recovers a \threeD clothed person from a single image with accuracy and realism that exceeds prior art.
+There are two keys: (1) Regularizing the solution with a 3D body model while optimizing that body model iteratively.
+(2) Using local features to eliminate spurious correlations with global pose.
+Thorough ablation studies validate these choices.
+The quality of results is sufficient to build a \threeD avatar from monocular image sequences.

 \qheading{Limitations and future work.} Due to the strong body prior exploited by \modelname, loose clothing that is far from the body may be difficult to reconstruct; see \cref{fig:failure small}.
 Although \modelname is robust to small errors of body fits, significant failure of body fits leads to reconstruction failure.
 Because it is trained on orthographic views, \modelname has trouble with strong perspective effects, producing asymmetric limbs or anatomically improbable shapes.
 A key future application is to use images alone to create a dataset of clothed avatars.
-Such a dataset could advance research in human shape modeling, be valuable to fashion industry, and facilitate graphics applications.
+Such a dataset could advance research in human shape generation~\cite{chen2022gdna}, be valuable to fashion industry, and facilitate graphics applications.

 \qheading{Possible negative impact.} While the quality of virtual humans created from images is not at the level of facial ``deep fakes'', as this technology matures, it will open up the possibility for full-body deep fakes, with all the attendant risks.
 These risks must also be balanced by the positive use cases in entertainment, tele-presence, and future metaverse applications.
 Clearly regulation will be needed to establish legal boundaries for its use.
-In lieu of societal guidelines today, we will make our code available with an appropriate license.
+In lieu of societal guidelines today, we have made our \href{https://github.com/YuliangXiu/ICON}{code} available with an appropriate license.